instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

 * Use the given `user_query` to retrieve relevant contextual information from the embedding database (semantic search).
 * Append the retrieved context to the original LLM request.
 * Send the context augmented request to the LLM and return the response to the user.

+### Local embedding models
+Similar to the embedding ingestion pipeline, the embedding model required for generating text embeddings must be downloaded locally before running the pipeline.

 ### 2.5 RAG Chat Commands
 The `/r` command may be added to the `ilab model chat` command to dynamically toggle the execution of the RAG pipeline.